HIV and cardiovascular disease

 Some supplements that are under study for a possible role in the prevention of CVD include:

-- Omega-3 fatty acids, found in cold-water fish such as anchovies, herring, mackerel, salmon, sardines and tuna.
-Fish oil may also help prevent abnormal heart rhythms and reduce inflammation, but this needs further testing.
+- Omega-3 fatty acids—These are found in cold-water fish such as anchovies, herring, mackerel, salmon, sardines and tuna.
+Fish oil may help prevent abnormal heart rhythms and reduce inflammation, but this needs further testing.
 Clinical trials show that fish oil may reduce inflammation and triglyceride levels in some people in recent clinical trials, but these changes were not linked to a reduced risk of heart attack or stroke.
 Be aware that fish oil can prolong the time your blood takes to clot, so you may bleed more easily if you take this supplement.

-- Niacin—Some doctors prescribe gradually increasing doses of this B-vitamin until a daily dose of 2 or 3 grams is reached.
-At this dose, niacin can help normalize cholesterol levels by increasing levels of “good” cholesterol.
+- Niacin—Some doctors prescribe gradually increasing doses of this B-vitamin until a daily dose of 1 to 3 grams is reached.
+At these doses, niacin can sometimes help normalize cholesterol levels by increasing levels of “good” cholesterol.
 However, reviews of clinical trials of high doses of niacin have not found a consistent benefit.
 Furthermore, high doses of niacin should only be taken under medical supervision because it can increase the risk of high blood sugar levels—a prelude to diabetes.
 High doses of niacin can also cause a temporary harmless rush of blood to the skin (flushing), which can be itchy.

-- Chromium—A short, small-term controlled clinical trial in Toronto has found that some HIV positive people can have better control of their blood sugar as a result of chromium supplementation.
+- Chromium—A small, short-term controlled clinical trial in Toronto has found that some HIV-positive people can have better control of their blood sugar as a result of chromium supplementation.
 These results need to be confirmed in a larger study.

 - Co-enzyme Q10—This is an antioxidant that is being studied in cardiovascular disease.
 It is very expensive and has not been proven to stop heart attacks or stroke.

-- Carnitine—A small molecule, carnitine helps move fats to be used as energy inside cells.
-Clinical trials have found that carnitine can help reduce triglyceride levels when taken together with cholesterol-lowering medicines.
+- Carnitine—This is a small molecule that helps move fats to be used as energy inside cells.
+Small clinical trials have found that carnitine can help reduce triglyceride levels when taken together with cholesterol-lowering medicines.
 However, it is not clear whether this affects the risk of CVD.
-Carnitine is a prescription drug in Canada.
+Carnitine supplements can affect the functioning of thyroid hormones.